verokurka/Medical-Appointment-No-Show-Risk-Dashboard/README.md

 ## Data Cleaning Notes
 - Column names were standardized for easier analysis.
 - One record had an impossible age value of -1.
 Because the true age could not be verified from other records, this record was removed from the analysis.
+- Five records had negative waiting days, meaning the appointment date occurred before the scheduled date.
+These records were removed because the scheduling interval was not logically valid.
+All five were no-shows, but the count was too small to interpret as a meaningful pattern.